petark7/petark7/README.md

 ## Hi there 👋

 I am a passionate front-end developer with a strong focus on building dynamic and responsive web applications using modern JavaScript frameworks and tools.
-I have experience working on e-commerce platforms, event-organization platform, and open-source projects.
-My expertise spans across technologies such as React, Next.js, Redux, and more.
+Some of my past work is in developing an e-commerce platform, event-organization platform, and contributions to open-source projects.
+My expertise spans across technologies such as React, Next.js, Redux, Tailwind and more.

 ### 📫 Contact